“Why can’t they let [Judy Garland] be pleasingly plump and keep her weight and health up?” – Ida Jean Kain, 1949

 December 13, 1929: “The Gumm Sisters” performed for the American Legion Organization in Filmore, California.

 December 13, 1937: Judy pre-recorded “Shall I Sing A Melody?” and her part of the “Finale” segment for Everybody Sing.
+Co-stars Fanny Brice and Allan Jones also pre-recorded segments of the finale.

 Listen to “Ever Since The World Began/Shall I Sing A Melody?” here: